ig33kmor3/aws-eks-workshop/README.md

 # AWS Elastic Kubernetes Service (EKS) Workshop

 This workshop is designed to help users learn Kubernetes on AWS using EKS.
-To start, download project to working directory:
+To start, download the project to a working directory:

 ```bash
 git clone https://github.com/ig33kmor3/aws-eks-workshop.git
 ```

+This gives users the ability to utilize some of the scripts locally and save time creating files from scratch.
+Each directory is an individual lab.

 ## [Project Setup - Lab 0](./0-setup)